Council tax support is a local scheme paid by the council to help certain groups of people pay their council tax.

 Please note you will not be entitled to council tax support if you have savings of over £16,000 (unless you are in receipt of Guaranteed Pension Credit).

-If you think that you are entitled to council tax support, download and complete an application form and return it to us with all relevant documentation.
+If you think that you are entitled to council tax support, please complete our online application form:

 If you qualify for council tax support it will be awarded from the Monday following the date you first contact the council for an application form, providing the form is returned within one month of the date it is issued to you.
 Otherwise council tax support will be paid from the Monday after the form is received by the council.